ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

     * `benchmark.config.mountPath` = location in the pod the migration yaml config file will be copied

 1) Setup port forwarding on the benchmark pod to port: `8089`
-2) In a browser, navigate to `http://localhost:8089`
+2) In a browser, navigate to `http://localhost:8089`.
+Now you should see a Locust GUI.
 3) Click START

 For details on the benchmark configuration, see the [documentation](../../scripts/README.md).